-Since it started 12 years ago as a milennium project, the Scott’s Selkirk extravaganza has taken place during the first weekend of December, when an army of local volunteers and traders transform the town back into its Georgian heyday when Sir Walter Scott ruled as local sheriff.
+Since it started 12 years ago as a millennium project, the Scott’s Selkirk extravaganza has taken place during the first weekend of December, when an army of local volunteers and traders transform the town back into its Georgian heyday when Sir Walter ruled as local sheriff.

 So did the change work?

 “Originally, I wasn’t happy with it being one day,” said Maister Combe, “but I was pleased with how it all went.
 I think there was a good crowd following the entertainment.
 It was the best fireworks display seen in a long time – thanks to the sponsors Belmont Motors.
 It was 10 minutes long, and they weren’t sparklers!”

 Scott’s Selkirk secretary Dick Marks agreed: “The comments on the fireworks were they were the best ever.”

 “They were spectacular,” Viv added, “and there was a great turn-out for the torchlight procession.

 “The entertainment side went very well ... we loved the stiltwalkers and jugglers, who travelled all the way from Bristol.
 The horse and carriage just added to the atmosphere.”

 Visitors had the chance to ride in a rare 1850 horse-drawn glass carriage on its first official outing since being restored by owners Cornhill Carriage Company.

 “We were delighted with the quality of the stallholders who came,” she said.
 “Most of them did extremely well.
 We were thrilled to bits with how the gazebos looked – thanks to the Hammermen for putting those up.”